Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Relay.rst

 Connectivity
 ------------

-Each relay has three connectors A, SW and B. SW can be connected to A or B depending on the state of the relay.
+Each relay has three connectors: A, SW and B. SW is connected to A or B depending on the switching state of the relay.

 * If the relay is switched off, then SW is connected to B
 * If the relay is switched on, then SW is connected to A

 .. image:: /Images/Bricklets/bricklet_dual_relay_connection_350.jpg
    :scale: 100 %